2021-2022 Fall Opening Information

 For returning students

-The residence halls open at 9 a.m. on Saturday, August 31.
-Students should report directly to their assigned residence hall to obtain their room key.
-Students living in Armstrong House, Harlan House, 10th Ave Apartments and Wilch Apartments should report to New Hall to obtain their room key.
+The residence halls open at 9:00 a.m. on Saturday, August 21.
+Check-in for returning students will run from 9:00 a.m.–9:00 p.m. on both Saturday, August 21, and Sunday, August 22.
+Students should report directly to their assigned residence hall to obtain their room key from the Resident Assistant office.
+Students living in Armstrong House, The Cottage, and Wilch Apartments will pick their keys up from the RA office at Russell Hall.

 Meal plan information

-If you are a new incoming or transfer student, you will receive a Cornell identification (ID) card when you get to campus and you will be required to carry that at all times.
-You can choose to submit your ID card photo in advance.
+You will receive a Cornell identification (ID) card when you get to campus and you will be required to carry that at all times.
+We strongly suggest you submit your ID card photo in advance to save time on your move-in day.
 Refer to ID Photo Submission information for details.

 Living with a roommate

 Students new to sharing a living space may find our information on living with a roommate helpful in learning how to navigate that relationship.

 Pet Policy Reminder

 Pets are not permitted in the residence halls on move-in day.
 With the exception of fish, students may not have or maintain pets in campus residence halls, houses or apartments during the academic year.
 Please click here to review the full policy.
 Note that service and assistance animals are not considered pets, but students must receive approval prior to bringing the animal to campus.
 Learn more about having service and assistance animals on campus.